xat/castnow/README.md

 // transcode some other video format to mp4 while playback (requires ffmpeg) castnow ./myvideo.avi --tomp4

+// transcode only audio while playback (in case the video shows, but there's no audio) castnow ./myvideo.mkv --tomp4 --ffmpeg-vcodec copy

 // change the increment at which the volume steps up or down.
 A lower number
 // is helpful if your speakers are very loud, and you want more precision over
 // the change in volume